-- I will never do that, not in a million years.
+- I will not do that, never in a million years!

 - Dad spoke softly to calm her fears.

-- They have a house by the ocean.
+- They have a house right by the ocean.

 - She slammed the door in a huff.

-- She took some time of for a much needed vacation.
+- She took some time off for a much-needed vacation.

-- At every possible turn, problems blocked his path.
+- At every turn, problems blocked his path.